${\rm G}_2$-instantons on generalised Kummer constructions: ASD instantons on ALE spaces

-Formally, this can be seen as an infinite-dimensional instance of a hyperkähler reduction \cite{Hitchin1987}.
-The space $\sA(E,\theta)$ inherits a hyperkähler structure from $X$ and the action of the based gauge group $\sG_0$ has a hyperkähler moment map given by $\mu(A)=F_A^+$.
-To make this rigorous one needs to setup a suitable Kuranishi model for $M(E,\theta)$.
-This can be done using weighted Sobolev spaces as in \cite{Nakajima1990}.
-The infinitesimal deformation theory is then governed by the operator $\delta_A\co \Omega^1(X,\frg_E)\to\Omega^0(X,\frg_E)\oplus\Omega^+(X,\frg_E)$ defined by
+Formally, this can be seen as an infinite-dimensional instance of a hyperk\"ahler reduction (see Hitchin--Karlhede--Lindstr\"om--Ro\v{c}ek~\cite{Hitchin1987}).
+The space $\sA(E,\theta)$ inherits a hyperk\"ahler structure from $X$ and the action of the based gauge group $\sG_0$ has a hyperk\"ahler moment map given by $\mu(A)=\smash{F_A^+}$.
+To make this rigorous one needs to set up a suitable Kuranishi model for $M(E,\theta)$ along the lines of Donaldson--Kronheimer~\cite[Section~4.2.5]{Donaldson1990}.
+This can be done using weighted Sobolev space completions of $\sA(E,\theta)$ and $\sG_0(E)$; see Nakajima~\cite[Section 2]{Nakajima1990} for a detailed discussion.
+An important role is played by the operator $\delta_A\co \Omega^1(X,\frg_E)\to\Omega^0(X,\frg_E)\oplus\Omega^+(X,\frg_E)$ defined by